-2 Hrs.
 Prerequisite: RPT 210, RPT 211, RPT 212, RPT 213, RPT 214 and RPT 256

-Corequisite: PSY 200, RPT 220, RPT 221, RPT 222, and RPT 234.
+Co-Requisite: PSY 200, RPT 220, RPT 221, RPT 222, and RPT 234.

 This course provides the student with lecture and audiovisual presentation of material essential to the understanding of acid/base physiology and arterial blood gas interpretation.
-Emphasis is placed upon Arterial Blood Gas (ABG) sampling technique, quality assurance, basic chemistry as related to acid/base balance, evaluation of oxygen transport, and the role of the respiratory and renal systems in maintenance of homeostasis.
+Emphasis is placed upon Arterial Blood Gas (ABG) sampling technique, quality assurance, basic chemistry as related to acid/base balance, evaluation of oxygen transport, and the role of the respiratory and renal systems in Auxiliary Services of homeostasis.
 Upon completion, the student should be able to demonstrate appropriate psychomotor skills and cognitive abilities for the fundamental concepts of acid/base balance and regulation of homeostasis by the respiratory and renal systems.
+This is a CORE course.